ortizvane09/Project3_Group8/README.md

 ## Usage:

 Run the first part of the Income_Population_Project_3.ipynb in order to gather the data using Splinter and Beautifull Soup.
-This will write te data to Json files. **Important** Before you run the Pymongo portion of the code you will need to create and populate the database.
+This will write te data to Json files.
+Before you run the Pymongo portion of the code you will need to create and populate the database.
 This is done by running the following 2 lines of code separately in your Git Bash window.
 Then contiune to run the rest of the code contained in the file.

-- mongoimport --type json -d Project_3_DB -c Income --drop --jsonArray ./json_files/income_data.json
+- **mongoimport --type json -d Project_3_DB -c Income --drop --jsonArray ./json_files/income_data.json**

-- mongoimport --type json -d Project_3_DB -c Population --drop --jsonArray ./json_files/population_data.json
+- **mongoimport --type json -d Project_3_DB -c Population --drop --jsonArray ./json_files/population_data.json**

 To run the Flask API to render our results page open a Git Bash window in the same area as the app.py file.
 In the Git Bash window run the app.py by entering the following code into your Git Bash window.

-- python app.py
+- **python app.py**

 The results will have a http address in it, copy this address and paste it into your browser.
 The page will auto-populate from the index.html template in the templates folder and the JavaScript and stylesheet files in the static folder.